-Regression analysis is a fundamental statistical technique used in many fields, from finance to social sciences.
-It involves modeling the relationship between a dependent variable and one or more independent variables.
-The Ordinary Least Squares (OLS) method is one of the most commonly used techniques for regression analysis.
+Regression analysis is a fundamental statistical technique used in many fields, from finance, econometrics to social sciences.
+It involves creating a regression model for modeling the relationship between a dependent variable and one or more independent variables.
+The Ordinary Least Squares (OLS) method helps estimate the parameters of this regression model.

 In this blog post, we will discuss the concepts and applications of the OLS method.
-We will explore how it works, its assumptions, and how to interpret its coefficients.
+We will explore how OLS method works, and its assumptions.
 We will also provide examples of how OLS can be used in different scenarios, from simple linear regression to more complex models.
 As data scientists, it is very important to learn the concepts of OLS before using it in the regression model.

-In mathematical terms, this can be written as:
+In mathematical terms, the OLS formula can be written as the following:

 Minimize ∑(yi – ŷi)^2